 What’s the alternative

-If you are an ex Fingo Preferred Shopper that has been building a side income source using the Fingo application, what other alternative can you do right now?
+If you are an ex Fingo Preferred Shopper (PS) that has been building a side income source using the Fingo application, what other alternative can you do right now?

 Based on me and my wife’s business experience, we would recommend network marketing.